biēm (pronounced beam)

 The biēm uses no flammable propellants, just heat and air.
 Store bought non-stick cooking sprays, like Pam®, use butane or propane in order to spray.
 They also operate at/under high pressure (often at or near 95 PSI), while the biēm operates at 4.5 PSI.
 What’s more, the biēm will not burn users because it’s designed to melt butter at a temperature of just 95 degrees.
 The butter comes out cool because there are microscopic air holes all around the nozzle that cool the spray as it comes out.

 How long does the biēm take to charge?
 How long does the charge last?

 It takes approximately 90 minutes to fully charge.
 If you choose to keep the biēm in the refrigerator, the battery won't lose the charge.
 However, the amount of energy to heat the biem from refrigerator temperature to spraying temperature is exponentially more than if you keep the biēm at room temperature.
 If you plan on storing the the biēm in the refrigerator at all times, you might want to have two batteries so one will always be charged and ready to go.
 The biēm’s charge is subjective based on your personal use.
-It can last anywhere from an estimated week (for a family of four, using it at every meal) to six weeks (for a single person).
+It can last anywhere from an estimated week (for a family of four, using it at every meal) to four weeks (for a single person).
 The biēm comes with a proprietary, high-density battery pack.
 There is an LED located at the bottom of the biēm, which turns red as the biēm’s batteries start getting low indicating it's time to charge.

 The battery can be recharged at least 500 times or 10 years of normal use charging on average once a week before replacement.